Black History 365

 Proclamation: Black History Month

-Mayor Lynn Dollin on behalf of the Town of Innisfil proclaimed the month of February as Black History Month at the January 10th Council meeting.
+Mayor Lynn Dollin on behalf of the Town of Innisfil proclaimed the month of February as Black History Month.

 Movie Highlight: Rise!